The term "code smell" has been around for a while to indicate a particular quality of software code that suggests a problem or bad practice.

 2. It's Condescending and Lazy

 Who are you to tell me that my code stinks?
 How rude.
 Good teams are made of teachers who will give each other the benefit of the doubt and offer suggestions instead of pointing out flaws.
-Frankly, any--and I mean ANY--criticism that is not actually a suggestion is merely a power trip.
+Frankly, any--and I mean ANY--criticism that is not actually a suggestion is merely a power trip or self indulgence.
 Why bother to comment if you're not going to tell me how you think I should fix it.
 And if you do tell me how I could fix it, then what's the point of starting with a criticism?
 Skip the criticism and get straight to the suggestion.

 And if you think there might be something wrong but aren't sure what it is exactly, then don't make a statement, ask a question.
 If you don't have an answer, then all you have is a question.